timwaters/gdal_gdaladdo_issue/readme.md

 #Expected - transparent areas in overviews should be 17,17,17 with alpha of 0
 #Observed - transparent areas in overviews are 17,17,17 with alpha also set to 17

+gdaladdo -r nearest treasure_island_warped.tif 2 4 8 16
+#Expected - transparent areas in overviews should be 17,17,17 with alpha of 0
+#Observed - transparent areas in overviews are 17,17,17 with alpha of 0